razyoboy/unishared/Shrimp.md

 ANSYS - TRUE SIMULATION PLATFORM
 ======
 So they say.

+**NEEDS REPORT SEND IT TO JARN KUNG EMAIL (1-WEEK)**
+* Show your results after simulation
+* Explain your steps and stuffs
+* No need for full formal cover, just throw in your name and your results and conclusion
+    * Only one or two pages are fine

+Now lets continue,

 * ANSYS Fluent -> For CFD (Computational Fluid Dynamics) Simulation
 * Where ANSYS Student is absolutely free.